 - The need for a more systematic approach to capture and share knowledge on capacity development based on country priorities.
 We propose that this becomes the focus of our work going forward, using existing national and regional platforms as well as networks to shape the global knowledge architecture.

 In Busan, we have heard over and over that capacity development is not just an add-on, an afterthought, but requires an engaged political leadership to put capacity development at the center of country-led development priorities.
 Now let’s take some concrete steps to make this happen.

-For more details, please see our complete report from the session or the official summary.
+For more details, please see our report from the session.